-By attending this masterclass will help you understand what Environmental Impact Assessment (EIA) is, and identify the different stages of the process.
+By attending this masterclass will help you will enhance your confidence and understanding of EIA, its purpose and how to deliver the different stages of the process.

 Through a combination of expert trainer input, discussion and group work, you will: